PhD FAQ Discussion

 Graduate Assistantships

 Social Welfare PhD students are generally guaranteed a minimum funding package consisting of a 33.4%, 9-month appointment for a minimum of five years, if they are in good academic standing, make satisfactory progress in their coursework, perform acceptably in their appointed position, and remain in residence.
-While many appointments or combinations of appointments can go above 33.4%, and may include summer appointments, the guarantee of funding is only 33.4% for 9 months for five years.
+However, many appointments or combinations of appointments go above the minimum guarantee of 33.4%, and may include summer appointments.

 Typically, students do not receive funding after their 5th year in the program, though some exceptions may be made on a case-by-case basis depending on funding availability and the fit between a student’s skills and faculty/departmental needs with regards to TA, PA, RA, and teaching appointments.
 Refer to the Graduate School Explorer data tools, available at grad.wisc.edu (click “Data” in the upper right), for historical information on how the Program’s students have been funded.
 Or, click here: https://grad.wisc.edu/data/graduate-student-funding-data/